oeo4b/kriging.js/README.md

 Variogram and Probability Model
 -------------------------------

-The various variogram models can be interpreted as kernel functions for 2-dimensional coordinates **a**, **b** and parameters nugget, range, sill and A. Reparameterized as a linear function, this becomes:
+The various variogram models can be interpreted as kernel functions for 2-dimensional coordinates **a**, **b** and parameters nugget, range, sill and A. Reparameterized as a linear function, with w = [nugget, (sill-nugget)/range ], this becomes:

 - Gaussian: k(**a**,**b**) = w[0] + w[1] * ( 1 - exp(-(||**a**-**b**||/range)^2 / A) )
 - Exponential: k(**a**,**b**) = w[0] + w[1] * ( 1 - exp(-(||**a**-**b**||/range) / A) )
 - Spherical: k(**a**,**b**) = w[0] + w[1] * ( 1.5 * (||**a**-**b**||/range) - 0.5 * (||**a**-**b**||/range)^3 )
-- Where w = [ nugget, (sill-nugget)/range ]

 The variance parameter (α) of the prior distribution for w should be manually set, according to:

 - w ~ N(w|**0**, α**I**)

-Using the fitted kernel function hyperparameters, the prior and likelihood for the gaussian process become:
+Using the fitted kernel function hyperparameters and setting K as the Gram matrix, the prior and likelihood for the gaussian process become:

 - **y**       ~ N(**y**|**0**, K)
 - **t**|**y** ~ N(**t**|**y**, β**I**)
-- Where K is the Gram matrix

 The variance parameter (β) of the likelihood reflects the error in the gaussian process and should be manually set.